Newcastle disease

 Compulsory vaccination against ND

-Apart from incidents in 1930 and 1932, which were managed by eradication, Australia was free from Newcastle disease until 1998.
-Between 1998 and 2002, a virulent ND virus of Australian origin emerged and was associated with several outbreaks of Newcastle disease in NSW and an outbreak in Victoria.
+Apart from incidents in 1930 and 1932, which were managed by eradication, Australia was free from ND until 1998.
+Between 1998 and 2002, a virulent ND virus of Australian origin emerged and was associated with several outbreaks of ND in NSW and an outbreak in Victoria.

-After this, to manage the risk of future outbreaks or incursions, the National Management Group for Emergency Animal Diseases supported a compulsory ND Vaccination Program (NDVP) as part of the National Newcastle Disease Management Plan developed by Animal Health Australia.
+After this, to manage the risk of future outbreaks or incursions, the National Newcastle Disease Management Plan was developed by Animal Health Australia.

-As a result, it's compulsory in Victoria for owners or managers of commercial poultry flocks to vaccinate chickens against ND in line with nationally agreed NDVP Standard Operating Procedures (NDVP SOPs).
-This is required by the Disease Management Plan and regulation 63 of the Livestock Disease Control Regulations 2017.
+As a result, it’s compulsory in Victoria for owners or managers of commercial poultry flocks to vaccinate chickens against ND in line with nationally agreed Newcastle Disease Vaccination Program standard operating procedures (NDVP SOPs), as listed in the National Newcastle Disease Management Plan.
+This is required as per regulation 63 of the Livestock Disease Control Regulations 2017.

-All chickens in any commercial poultry flock in Victoria must be vaccinated in line with NDVP SOPs.
+All chickens in any commercial poultry flock in Victoria must be vaccinated in line with NDVP SOPs, as per Appendix 1 of the National Newcastle Disease Management Plan.

 Serological testing in commercial flocks

 Serological testing for ND is used to detect antibodies and demonstrate the effectiveness of the vaccination program.
-Serological testing requirements are listed in the NDVP SOPs.
+Serological testing requirements are listed in the NDVP SOPs, as per Appendix 1 of the National Newcastle Disease Management Plan.

-Samples for serological monitoring are to be collected by a vet or a person approved by the Chief Veterinary Officer in line with approved procedures for serological monitoring.
+Samples for serological monitoring are to be collected by a vet or a person approved by the Chief Veterinary Officer.

 Keep records for 3 years